TMUniversal/discord-bot-template/README.md

 > Please use the latest version on Node.js, as this project is constantly keeping up to date.
 > discord-bot-template is built and tested with the latest version of Node.js (as of now that is v14.4.0)

-- In the project folder: `npm install`
+- In the project folder: `yarn install`

 ## Setup